w5xd/ASW12V/W5XD-antennas/README.md

 keyboard shortcuts.
 The INI entry looks like this:
 <pre><code>
 [ExternalShortcuts]
-W5XD_antenna_shortcuts.WriteLogKeyProcessor=W5XD_antennas_shortcuts</code>
+W5XD_antennas_shortcuts.WriteLogKeyProcessor=W5XD_antennas_shortcuts</code>
 </pre>
 WriteLog doesn't need the .exe file.
 Only the .dll need be installed in WriteLog's Program folder.
+To get the antenna controller on the screen assign any (or all) of its four shortcuts to keyboard keys, then invoke one.

 <h3>WriteLog Remote Control</h3>